SyedIrfan-14/collaborative_form_filling_system/README.md

 3. Set up the required environment variables from `.env`.
 4. Deploy and start the service.

+*Key Features
+Real-Time Collaboration
+Multiple users can fill out the same form simultaneously, with live updates using WebSockets via socket.io.

+Instant Data Sync
+All connected users see real-time changes instantly, without needing to refresh or reload the page.

+Server-Side Rendering
+EJS-based views provide a fast, clean UI that integrates well with backend data.

+Modular MVC Architecture
+Ensures clean separation between logic, routes, and views for better maintainability and scalability.

+Database Integration
+Uses MySQL for structured, persistent form data storage.

+RESTful API Support
+Enables modular backend operations that can be extended easily in the future.

+Secure Deployment Ready
+Supports .env configuration for secrets and environment variables.
+Deployed on Railway for accessibility.

+*Edge Cases Handled
+Simultaneous Edits Conflict Prevention
+Using WebSockets ensures the latest value is shared across all clients instantly, reducing chances of overwrite conflicts.

+User Disconnection/Reconnection
+The app handles client reconnections gracefully by syncing the current form state from the server when a user returns.

+Empty or Invalid Form Inputs
+Basic validation is implemented to ensure required fields are filled before submission.

+Database Connection Failures
+Includes error handling for MySQL connection issues, with appropriate fallback or error messages.

+Environment Configuration Errors
+If .env variables are missing or incorrectly set, the system throws warnings or halts critical operations to prevent runtime failures.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.